mongodb/terraform-provider-mongodbatlas/docs/guides/flex-cluster-to-dedicated-cluster-migraton-guide.md

 See [Modify a Cluster](https://www.mongodb.com/docs/atlas/scale-cluster/) for how to migrate via the Atlas UI.

-The following resolves the configuration drift in Terraform and will not affect the underlying cluster infrastructure:
+Complete the following procedure to resolves the configuration drift in Terraform.
+This does not affect the underlying cluster infrastructure.

 1. Find the import IDs of the new Dedicated cluster your Flex cluster has migrated to: `{PROJECT_ID}-{CLUSTER_NAME}`, such as `664619d870c247237f4b86a6-clusterName`
-2. Add an import block to on of your `.tf` files:
+2. Add an import block to one of your `.tf` files:
   ```terraform
   import {
     to = mongodbatlas_advanced_cluster.this